MicrosoftDocs/win32/desktop-src/HyperV_v2/what-s-new-in-hyper-v.md

 ---
-Description: 'Version 2 of the Hyper-V WMI provider is all new for Windows 8 and Windows Server 2012.' ms.assetid: 'A91ACF7A-AFE6-45B6-960C-C4AAA0083735'
+Description: Version 2 of the Hyper-V WMI provider is all new for Windows 8 and Windows Server 2012. ms.assetid: A91ACF7A-AFE6-45B6-960C-C4AAA0083735
-title: 'What's new in Hyper-V WMI provider'
+title: Whats new in Hyper-V WMI provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's new in Hyper-V WMI provider